 Chasing the Sun with Henry is a novel I probably would not have chosen and for a quite embarrassing reason.
 It is written by a man and written in the first person with a man as the protagonist.
 I would normally go for a female author which is ridiculous because some of my favourite authors are men but there you have it.
 I may as well be honest.
+However, I can be wrong as you can see from this Chasing the Sun with Henry book review.

 I read the blurb on the back of the novel which was sent to me for review.
 I was told that Eddie was a children’s entertainer and close hand magician who was bored in his marriage.
 I still did not feel inspired thinking from the look of the fact that he meets a beautiful stranger this would be just about some affair.